What is Sjögren’s syndrome?

 Sjögren’s syndrome treatment

-- dry eyes - use artificial tears or an eye lubricant; regular check-ups with an ophthalmologist (eye specialist)
+- dry eyes – use artificial tears or an eye lubricant; regular check-ups with an ophthalmologist (eye specialist), wear protective eye-wear to avoid exposure to the wind or sun

-- dry mouth - drink more water; avoid drinking alcohol; use artificial saliva, mouth rinses or lozenges; regular check-ups with a dentist
+- dry mouth – drink frequent sips of water; avoid drinking alcohol; use artificial saliva, mouth rinses, sugarless gum or lozenges; keep your mouth very clean, limit sugar, regular check-ups with a dentist

-- general dryness - increase indoor humidity; use moisturiser for skin; avoid drying conditions such as drafts from heaters and air conditioners, and exposure to dusty or windy weather.
+- general dryness – increase indoor humidity; use preservative-free moisturiser for skin; avoid drying conditions such as drafts from heaters and air conditioners, use a saline spray for a dry nose, avoid exposure to dusty or windy weather.